stooby/sonic-mirror/README.md

 * SuperCollider: http://supercollider.github.io/

 ### how do I turn this thing on?
-* Open the "sonic-mirror.scd" file with SuperCollider.
+* Open the "SonicMirror.scd" file with SuperCollider.
 Evaluate the lines and bracketed blocks of code in order from #1 - 3.

 ### how do I run this thing?
 * Press the 'REC' button to begin recording audio input to the buffer